mloy/streaming-spec/complex_types.md

 # Overview

-The data streaming mechanism is intended to enable client programs to receive (measurement) data from (measurement) data acquisition devices, further called devices.
+The data streaming mechanism is intended to enable client programs to receive data from data acquisition devices, further called devices.
 The protocol was designed with the following constraints in mind:

 -   Use only one socket connection per instance of data acquisition to